in Orange, CT

 - Arrange for a ride home after surgery.

-- Plan to have someone to stay with you for at least the first 24 hours following surgery.
+- Plan to have someone stay with you for at least the first 24 hours following surgery.

 Full preoperative instructions can be found under Patient Resources.